INTRODUCTION FROM KIERON TRAYNOR, GROUP CEO – BEST DRESSED GROUP LIMITED

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

-Each member of the Group employs its own policies and procedures, using the Risk Based Approach as the foundation, which have subtle nuances driven by the unique requirements of that individual member company based on its own activity streams.
+We are working towards harmonisation of procedures across the Group, using the Risk Based Approach as the foundation, which are driven by the unique requirements of the product category based on its own activity streams.
 That said, the goal and approach is broadly consistent across the Group.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 During 2017 we adopted our Group Anti-Slavery and Human Trafficking Policy which reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to strive to ensure slavery and human trafficking is not taking place anywhere in our supply chains.